cedrickchee/YDKGo/content/docs/profiling/_index.md

 `GC forced`: If the program is idle enough, then the GC will force itself to run.
 You can see that we've knocked the heap down from 4 to 3 meg.
-If you think you have a memory leak, I'm gonna ask you to run this GC trace, because this is the only way to really know if we're leaking memory in the heap.
+If you think you have a memory leak, I will ask you to run this GC trace, because this is the only way to really know if we're leaking memory in the heap.

 What you also see is the scavenger.
 The scavenger runs in the background trying